Last modified on January 7th, 2023

 One thing that can lead to thyroid dysfunction is hypothyroidism and enlargement of the thyroid gland.
 When someone has hypothyroidism, their thyroid underperforms.

-There are a variety of reasons for hypothyroidism, but one contributing factor may be mineral deficiency.
-When you take sea moss, it might be good for the thyroid because it contains many minerals including iodine but others as well like selenium and iron.
+There are a variety of reasons for hypothyroidism, but one contributing factor may be a mineral deficiency.
+Taking sea moss might be good for the thyroid because it contains many minerals, including iodine but others, like selenium and iron.

 Iodine is required for proper thyroid function, and it’s also essential for the functioning of the immune system.

-The iodine in sea moss is considered highlight bioavailable, meaning your body can absorb and use it perhaps better than supplemental iodine.
+The iodine it contains is considered highlight bioavailable, meaning your body can absorb and use it perhaps better than supplemental iodine.

 There is research showing that sea moss can help with thyroid-related symptoms like changes in mood, weight fluctuations, and appetite changes.